JosiahMcMillan/PresDebates/README.md

 While I can make no guarantee that the transcripts are of good quality, please let me know if there are any issues with the data that may have.

+Data is also available as a .csv file in the 'data' folder

 ## Installation

 To install `PresDebates`, use the `install_github` function from the `devtools` package: